apache/lucene-solr/dev-tools/solrnightlybenchmarks/README.md

      8  mvn jetty:run
      9  java -jar target/org.apache.solr.tests.nightlybenchmarks-0.0.1-SNAPSHOT-jar-with-dependencies.jar
         --latest-commit --clean-up
      10 mvn jetty:stop

+     Note: Please use separate terminals for steps 8, 9 and 10.
+Also please make sure to execute step 8 before step 9 and also wait until Jetty server is started.

 ## Possible parameters

      Below is a list of valid parameters usable on step 8 in the section above.
-On the left of each line below, the entry starting with -- is the valid parameter and to the right of it is its short descritpion.

      * --silent                                Use this parameter if you do not want any output on console.